Holographic BCFT with a Defect on the End-of-the-World Brane: Introduction

 \section{Introduction}

 AdS/BCFT \cite{Karch:2000gx, Takayanagi:2011zk, Fujita:2011fp} studies the gravity dual of boundary conformal field theory \cite{Cardy:1984bb, Cardy:2004hm}.
 The simplest, bottom-up model proposed for AdS/BCFT is a spacetime terminating at the End-of-the-World (EOW) brane \cite{Takayanagi:2011zk, Fujita:2011fp, Nozaki:2012qd}.
-The EOW brane is anchored to the BCFT boundary.
-This bottom-up model captures some qualitative aspects of stringy models for AdS/BCFT \cite{Chiodaroli:2011fn, Aharony:2011yc, Chiodaroli:2012vc}, and has served a useful toy model for black hole evaporation \cite{Penington:2019npb, Almheiri:2019psf, Almheiri:2019hni, Penington:2019kki, Almheiri:2019qdq, Rozali:2019day, Chen:2019uhq, Geng:2020qvw, Chen:2020uac, Chen:2020hmv, Kruthoff:2021vgv}, interpreted as doubly-holographic brane-world models \cite{Randall:1999ee, Randall:1999vf, Karch:2000ct, Giddings:2000mu}.
+This EOW brane is anchored to the BCFT boundary.
+This bottom-up model captures some qualitative aspects of stringy models for AdS/BCFT \cite{Chiodaroli:2011fn, Aharony:2011yc, Chiodaroli:2012vc}, and has served as a useful toy model for black hole evaporation \cite{Penington:2019npb, Almheiri:2019psf, Almheiri:2019hni, Penington:2019kki, Almheiri:2019qdq, Rozali:2019day, Chen:2019uhq, Geng:2020qvw, Chen:2020uac, Chen:2020hmv, Kruthoff:2021vgv, Afrasiar:2022ebi}, interpreted as doubly-holographic brane-world models \cite{Randall:1999ee, Randall:1999vf, Karch:2000ct, Giddings:2000mu}.
 On the other hand, this simplest model of AdS/BCFT is known to have several atypical features in the boundary operator spectrum amongst all holographic BCFTs, such as fine-tuned boundary operator spectrum \cite{Reeves:2021sab} and the absence of interactions between distinct EOW branes.
-The lattter, which is the main focus of this paper, results in a fixed gap between the lowest eigenvalues of the BCFT with two distinct boundaries and the BCFT with identical boundaries \cite{Miyaji:2021ktr}.
+The latter, which is the main focus of this paper, results in a fixed gap between the lowest eigenvalues of the BCFT with two distinct boundaries and the BCFT with identical boundaries \cite{Miyaji:2021ktr}.

 In this paper, we modify the conventional AdS/BCFT model by allowing the EOW branes with different tensions to be connected at defects.
-Clearly, this defect introduces an interaction between these EOW branes.
+Geometries with intersecting EOW branes were first considered in \cite{Geng:2021iyq}.
+In our model, we treat the defect explicitly by including an additional contribution to the action from the intersection.
+Clearly, this defect leads to an interaction between the EOW branes.
 We find that this interaction leads to several novel results:

 \begin{itemize}